Why do cats purr? The mystery, explained

 Why do cats purr?

-🎭 Just as humans tend to smile both in cases of happiness and nervousness, cats can purr when they are experiencing either pleasure or pain.
+🎭 Just as humans tend to smile both when happy and nervous, cats can purr when experiencing either pleasure or pain.
 So purring is not just caused by the joy your cat feels when you pet them – although that may be part of it.

 So what triggers the purring phenomenon in cats – why do cats purr?
 To find the answer, let’s look at the scenarios in which a cat might purr.
 Cats purr when they are: